Scalar-Induced Electromagnetic Radiation: Comparison with Axion-Like Particles and Implications for Modified Gravity: Conclusion and discussion

 We make several final remarks.
-The qualitative analysis of the radiation power in this work is valid for any mass scale of the scalar and axion field.
-In our analysis of the detectability of scalar and axion, we have chosen the mass range $10^{-7}$ - $10^{-2}$ eV, which contains the axion and ALP mass scales that can explain the DM density in the Universe~\cite{Turner:1989vc,cirelli2024dark}.
-Our model and analytic calculations can be applied to any pure or pseudo-scalar field, and the scalar and axion mass scales are extensive.
+The qualitative analysis of the radiation power in this work is valid for any mass scale of the scalar and ALP field.
+In our analysis of the detectability of scalar and ALP, we have chosen the mass range $10^{-7} - 10^{-2}$ eV, which contains the ALP mass scales that can explain the DM density in the Universe~\cite{Turner:1989vc,cirelli2024dark}.
+Our model and analytic calculations can be applied to any pure or pseudo-scalar field, and the scalar and ALP mass scales are extensive.
 Considering the practical scenarios and fundamental theories, we can perform detailed studies and investigate observational predictions.

-Regarding the scalar-field case, we have observed the unique matter coupling as in Eq.~\eqref{Eq: scalar_matter_coupling}, which is absent in the axion case.
+Regarding the scalar-field case, we have observed the unique matter coupling as in Eq.~\eqref{Eq: scalar_matter_coupling}, which is absent in the ALP case.
 It is thus intriguing to investigate the effect of the matter coupling and take it into our current analysis.
 In light of the modified gravity as an origin of the scalar field, the mass range can be computed by specifying the ambient matter field.
 Setting the actual astrophysical environment, such as the magnetosphere around neutron stars or black holes, to analyze the chameleon mechanism allows for more precise calculations.
 In parallel with axion and ALP searches, it would be essential to explore the new aspects of astroparticle physics related to the fundamental scalar field in modified gravity theories.
 Ultimately, our work provides a theoretical foundation for distinguishing pure and pseudo-scalar fields based on their EM signatures and highlights new opportunities in astroparticle physics beyond the standard ALP paradigm.